asmjit/asmjit/README.md

   JitRuntime jit;                         // Runtime specialized for JIT code execution.

-  CodeHolder code;                        // Holds code and relocation information. code.init(jit.getCodeInfo());           // Initialize to the same arch as JIT runtime.
+  CodeHolder code;                        // Holds code and relocation information. code.init(jit.codeInfo());              // Initialize to the same arch as JIT runtime.

-  X86Compiler cc(&code);                  // Create and attach X86Compiler to `code`.
+  x86::Compiler cc(&code);                // Create and attach x86::Compiler to `code`.
   cc.addFunc(FuncSignature0<int>());      // Begin a function of `int fn(void)` signature.

-  X86Gp vReg = cc.newGpd();               // Create a 32-bit general purpose register.
+  x86::Gp vReg = cc.newGpd();             // Create a 32-bit general purpose register.
   cc.mov(vReg, 1);                        // Move one to our virtual register `vReg`. cc.ret(vReg);                           // Return `vReg` from the function.

   cc.endFunc();                           // End of the function body. cc.finalize();                          // Translate and assemble the whole `cc` content.
-  // ----> X86Compiler is no longer needed from here and can be destroyed <----
+  // ----> x86::Compiler is no longer needed from here and can be destroyed <----

   Func fn;
   Error err = jit.add(&fn, &code);        // Add the generated code to the runtime.